 - Will the product need to be turned over to an internal team or taken to market?

 - Will the product need constant security updates to comply with legislation?

 - Will the product scale be in its current form?

 - Will the product require new features in the future?

 Knowing and planning these details out will influence the decision-making, which - when aligned with the long-term project strategic plan - will help executives determine whether using offshore teams for support & maintenance is more advantageous than using internal teams.

 Budget Of The Project

-The main reason why companies turn to offshore development teams is to lower costs and lower resource requirements.
-Obtaining the same value in work output for a lower price is very much a financial advantage that most companies want.
+The main reason companies turn to offshore development teams is to lower costs and lower resource requirements.
+Getting the same value in work output for a lower price is very much a financial advantage that most companies want.

-However, while offshore team hourly rates are indeed lower, company executives need to balance this lower cost against the time it may take (that is, longer) to complete the project due to the challenges mentioned above - communication barriers, timezone differences, culture differences, etc. - thus offsetting the low hourly costs.
+However, while offshore team hourly rates are indeed lower, company executives need to balance this lower cost against the time it may take (that is, longer) to complete the project because of the challenges mentioned above - communication barriers, time-zone differences, culture differences, etc. - thus offsetting the low hourly costs.
 The costs of post-development work required must also be taken into account when comparing the prices of using offshore teams versus the costs of using onshore or internal teams.